-Geoffrey M. Glass, 48, has been a member of the Board since July 2018 and became Chair of the Board in December 2018.
+Geoffrey M. Glass, 49, has been a member of the Board since July 2018 and became Chair of the Board in December 2018.
 Since January 2021, Mr. Glass has served as the Chief Executive Officer of Kiniciti, LLC, a company that invests in non-therapeutic companies supporting cell and gene therapy innovation.
-Since May 2015, Mr. Glass served as President of Clear Sciences, LLC, a management consulting company focused on life sciences industries.
-Since September 2019, Mr. Glass has also served as the Operating Partner at LongueVue Capital, an investment firm.
-Previously he was the Chief Executive Officer (from January 2018 through September 2018), and a member of the board of directors (from November 2017 through December 2018), of Sancilio Pharmaceuticals, a specialty pharma company.
-Mr. Glass served as a member of the board of directors for Locus Biosciences, a biotechnology company that develops CRISPRengineered precision antibacterial products, from August 2015 to October 2017.
+He is also currently the Chairman of the Board at Ncardia, a drug discovery company focused on cardiovascular and neurological diseases, serving in that role since November of 2021.
+Further, since June of 2022, Mr. Glass has served as Chairman of the Board at Abzena, a biologics and bioconjugates development company.
+Mr. Glass has also been the Operating Partner at LongueVue Capital.
+Previously, he was the Chief Executive Officer (from January 2018 through September 2018), and a member of the board of directors (from November 2017 through December 2018), of Sancilio Pharmaceuticals, a specialty pharma company.
+Mr. Glass was also as a member of the board of directors for Locus Biosciences, a biotechnology company that develops CRISPR-engineered precision antibacterial products, from August 2015 to October 2017.
 From April 2009 to April 2015, Mr. Glass served as an executive committee member at Patheon N.V., a pharmaceutical contract development and manufacturing company.
 While at Patheon, he held a number of senior leadership roles including President of Banner Life Sciences (a Patheon subsidiary), Executive Vice President of Sales and Marketing, and Senior Vice President, Strategy, Corporate Development and Integration for Patheon.
-Before Patheon, Mr. Glass worked in various executive positions at Valeant Pharmaceuticals (now Bausch Health), including Senior Vice

-President, Asia Region, and Senior Vice President, Chief Information Officer, and in both roles was a member of the company's executive committee.
-Mr. Glass began his career as a consultant in the life sciences practice for Cappemini Consulting (formerly EY Consulting).
+Before Patheon, Mr. Glass worked in various executive positions at Valeant Pharmaceuticals (now Bausch Health), including Senior Vice President, Asia Region, and Senior Vice President, Chief Information Officer, and in both roles was a member of the company's executive committee.
+Mr. Glass began his career as a consultant in the life sciences practice for Capgemini Consulting (formerly EY Consulting).
 He received degrees in Economics and Political Science from the University of Arizona.